 Be a writer who moves, a mover who writes.

-As I read each chapter, I only wanted to move more and more.
-And sit at my desk less and less.
-A worry crept over me: was writing bad for my body?
+As I read each chapter, I only wanted to move more and more, and sit at my desk less and less.

-If I'm meant to move and crouch and walk all the time, like my hunter-gatherer ancestors (and even instinctually, this feels healthy), how can I also write?
+Okay, but… if I’m supposed to move and crouch and walk all the time, like my hunter-gatherer ancestors (instinctually, this feels healthier and better), how can I also write?

 I asked Katy if she would give us advice.
 Show writers how to write books without ignoring our bodies.
 She said yes.

-Keep reading to learn how to make your writing space dynamic.
+Keep reading to learn how to make your writing life more dynamic.

 A Writer Who Moves, A Mover Who Writes